-The Most Effective Eyelash Growth Serum for Dramatically Long Lashes
+The Best Eyelash Growth Serum for Seriously Long Lashes (2023 Guide)

-So how you know which ones actually result in dramatically longer, thicker lashes?
+The easiest way to know which eyelash growth serums will actually result in dramatically longer, thicker lashes?
 Well, you have to look and see if the lash growth serum contains prostaglandin ingredients.
 These ingredients usually show up as either Isopropyl Cloprostenate or Prostaglandin I.C. on the ingredients list.

 Sometimes, though, they’re a lot less obvious, showing up as lesser-known names like Dechloro Dihydroxy Difluoro Ethylcloprostenolamide and Methylamido Dihydro Noralfaprostal (MDN).